How to Rephrase a Sentence? Guide with Tips and Examples

 Mar 14, 2025

-What is paraphrasing, then?
-In StudyPro, we believe it’s more than just referring to somebody’s thoughts.
-It’s a way to exchange and enrich the existing ideas in writing and speaking.
-Paraphrasing helps one to hold attention, play with ideas, and either transfer them unchanged or customize the meaning.
+At StudyPro, we believe paraphrasing is more than just referring to somebody's thoughts.
+It's a way to exchange and enrich existing ideas in writing and speaking.
+Paraphrasing helps one hold attention, play with ideas, and either transfer them unchanged or customize the meaning.

 In this article, you will find practical techniques for never struggling with paraphrasing again (and for your academic benefit instead).